 Named after the first musician recorded in western culture, Jubal is an App that enables users to indulge their preferences and access details of events involving specific artists, venues and/or music genres.
 It was crucial for the team to create one app that was capable of uniting, classical music lovers, venues, performers, orchestras, and promoters.
 Francis Hornak advised that “We intend Jubal to benefit event goers – especially concert goers – promoters and artists”

-I invited Francis Hornak onto the show to learn how this app will prove beneficial to all parties involved by encouraging the selling of more tickets for concerts thereby benefitting the venues and artists.
+I explore how this app will prove beneficial to all parties involved by encouraging the selling of more tickets for concerts thereby benefitting the venues and artists.
 The app is also aiming to make it easier for music lovers know when shows are on so that they don’t miss out on the opportunity of attending while also generating revenue for the employees of Jubal App website, its shareholders including the London Mozart Players.